- Services for Children and Teens of School Age

 Group activities during the academic year

-Registration for group activities is held in August for the September to June period.
+Registration for group activities is held in November for the winter session .

 Day camps are held Monday to Thursday during the summer period , from the beginning of July to mid-August.

 Full details regarding our upcoming summer camp, as well as new registration procedures and distribution method for available spaces can be found HERE.

 Club Package activities are held during the school year holidays (Christmas, Spring break in March, and others).
 They include a selection of cultural and sports activities.
 Club Package activities aim to give parents some respite, while giving youth an opportunity for a positive group experience and developing their autonomy and interests.

 Rates are $25.00 per day (or $12.50 for half days).

 Full details regarding March break registration be found HERE.

 Please Note: To access services, autistic individuals and their families must submit a request for access (proof of diagnosis is required).
 Some services may be offered up to 21 years of age.

 In June 2013, TUOI’s mission was extended to include autistic adults and their families.
 Programming is focused on personal development and social participation.
 Adults can pick from a variety of group activities held during the day and evening, from Tuesday to Saturday (summer season: Monday to Friday).
 Programming includes various types of activities from three categories:

 - Outings in the community